hoedt/upsilonconf/README.md

 Nevertheless, I decided to release upsilonconf because there might be a few features that people might find interesting/useful:
  - dict-like configuration object with attribute access (cf. `attrdict`)
  - hierarchical indexing by means of tuples or *dot-strings* (cf. `omegaconf`)
- - overwriting protection to prevent accidents
+ - overwriting protection to prevent unexplainable bugs
  - read from/write to various file formats
  - use hierarchical configs with options (cf. config groups in `hydra`)
  - retrieve and manipulate config using CLI (cf. `omegaconf`)